 Although you can plan your own route, and decide where abouts you want to go, here are some classic routes that you can look at for inspiration and tailor them to what you want to do on your interrailing holiday.

-- Mediterranean Route: Visit Spain, France and Italy.
+Visit Spain, France and Italy.
 Why visit just one sunny country when you can visit three?
-Interrail Pass needed: Global Pass.
+Interrail Pass needed:

-- West to East: From London to Istanbul, consider stopping off in France, Germany, Croatia, Serbia and Bulgaria to explore beautiful parts of Europe.
-Interrail Pass needed: Global Pass.
+From London to Istanbul, consider stopping off in France, Germany, Croatia, Serbia and Bulgaria to explore beautiful parts of Europe.
+Interrail Pass needed:

-- Italy: See the beautiful sites across the country of Italy with your Interrail Pass.
+See the beautiful sites across the country of Italy with your Interrail Pass.
 Ciao!
-Interrail Pass needed: One Country Pass: Italy.
+Interrail Pass needed:

-- Spain and Portugal: with the two countries next door to each other, it makes it super easy to travel around the two, without spending too much of your hols sat on a train.
+with the two countries next door to each other, it makes it super easy to travel around the two, without spending too much of your hols sat on a train.
 Experience everything these cultures have to offer with ease!
-Interrail Pass needed: Global Pass.
+Interrail Pass needed:

 When planning your trip, make sure you look at the Train TimeTables for the cities that you are travelling to.
 We know this sounds obvious, but keep an eye on train times through the Rail Planner app, as you don’t want to get surprised with unexpected changes or delays.
 Definitely do this before you set off towards the station, and minimise the stress of getting from A to B.